deepset-ai/haystack-experimental/docs/README.md

 # :computer: How to update docs?

-## Overview, Components, Pipeline Nodes, and Guides
+## Overview, Components, and Guides

 You can find these docs on the Haystack Docs page: https://docs.haystack.deepset.ai/docs/get_started.
 If you want to contribute, and we welcome every contribution, do the following:
 1. Make sure you're on the right version (check the version expanding list in the top left corner).